dapr/proposals/20251022-RS-workflow-branch-versions.md

 ExecutionCompleted                   1.0ms       COMPLETED
 ```

+### Monitoring and observability

+The system will expose a trace span every time a branch version is selected during a workflow execution.
+This span will not have any sub-spans, will be a short-lived span just to indicate a branch version has happened.
+This will help users to know the flow of the specific workflow execution.

+On top of that, the system will expose a new gauge metric that will count the number of in-flight branch versions are being executed, incrementing when a new version is selected and decrementing when the workflow execution completes.

+This new metric will help users to know if a specific version is being used in any of the in-flight workflow executions, so they can know if a specific old version is safe to remove.

 ### SDK Implementation

 The SDKs will have a function to retrieve the branch version that needs to be run.
 This function will return the version number following the rules specified previously.